Voting timer app

 After you’re back online, just tap Pause/Upload, and the timings you recorded while offline will be uploaded.

 You can also follow this process if your device’s battery dies or even if you close the app.
 Just open the app and your data will be there, ready for you to upload by tapping Pause/Upload.

 Downloading your timing data

-The following instructions for downloading your data apply only if you connected to the database while using the timer.
+The following instructions for downloading your data apply only if you connected to the database to record your data while using the timer.
 If you used the app in Practice Mode, then the basic figures of number of voters timed and average voting time are the only data you have access to.

-The Voting Timer’s stats request function is designed to be used on a computer, and the spreadsheets it produces require a program like Microsoft Excel to use, so we suggest accessing voting stats on a desktop or laptop computer rather than the mobile device you may have used for observing.
+The Voting Timer’s stats request function is designed to be used on a computer, and the spreadsheets it produces require a program like Microsoft Excel to use, so we suggest accessing voting stats on a desktop or laptop computer rather than the mobile device you probably used for timing voters.

 The summary contains information about the ballot and voting system.
-Collecting county-wide or municipality-wide results, it’s organized by each precinct that recorded times while connected to the database.
+Collecting county-wide or municipality-wide results, it’s organized by each precinct that recorded times, and each dataset has a geolocation marker.
 For each precinct, the summary displays the number of voters timed as well as the mean, median, fastest, and slowest vote times.